 Introducing Quang Ngai

-The eponymous capital of Quang Ngai (aka Quang Nhia or Quangai) province only earned city status in 2005, so the impression of a large country town is not far off the mark.
-The city itself offers no obvious attractions, so most visitors only drop by for a spot of grazing at lunchtime.
-The few travellers that venture here come to pay their respects to the victims of the most famous atrocity of the American War.
+The eponymous capital of Quang Ngai province is something of an overgrown village with no obvious attractions, so most visitors only drop by for a spot of grazing at lunchtime.
+The few travellers who venture here come to pay their respects to the victims of the most famous atrocity of the American War.
 Perhaps it’s the sombre mood induced by the memorial that has caused tourists to overlook one of Vietnam’s less celebrated beaches, My Khe, just a couple of kilometres away.